jchrzanowski2/python/README.md

 - Collect diamonds for points.
 - Shoot enemies to eliminate them.
 - **Enemy types:** enemies with a red skull shoot faster and have more health points.
 Purple ones are even more deadly!
 However, killing them may reward you with more points and HP.
+- Change the default configuration of game parameters in `config.py`.

 To win enter the last exit (currently two maps)

 ### Notes

+- level data (stored in `levelx_data.csv`) contain arrays of ints.
+Each number represents a different file (where -1 means no file).
+Refer to `world.py` for details.
 - Ensure that all necessary files, including images and audio, are in the correct directories for the game to run smoothly.
 - Customize game settings and behavior by modifying the appropriate constants and parameters in the code.